If you are looking forward to installing a new backsplash, the first thing you need to do is calculate your backsplash area.

 For calculation purposes, we are going to measure everything in inches, not feet.

 Using a measuring tape, measure the space between the countertop and the upper cabinets.
 That is the height of your backsplash.
 Write the value down in your notepad.

 Now measure the length of your backsplash.
 Stretch the tape throughout the entire length of your backsplash.
-Note down the value (in inches).
+Write the value down (in inches) on your notepad.

-It's time to do some Math.
-Multiply the height and the length of your backsplash, and then divide the result by 144.
-(You can use the calculator.)
+Let's work on the math!
+Using the calculator, multiply the height by the length of your backsplash, and then divide the result by 144.

 In this case: